-- .13 If assumptions could be made with complete confidence, if there were no statistical fluctuations, and if data had no defect, then there would be no need for a provision.
-But assumptions are virtually always uncertain.
-The exceptions, such as the assumption of the probability of getting a head when tossing a coin, are rarely encountered in practice.
+- If assumptions could be made with complete confidence, if there were no statistical fluctuations, .13 and if data had no defect, then there would be no need for a provision.
+But assumptions are virtually always uncertain; the exceptions, such as the assumption of the probability of getting a head when tossing a coin, are rarely encountered in practice.
 Some, especially those about events long after the calculation date, may be conjectural.
-Even when an assumption can be made with high confidence, the result may be subject to statistical fluctuation.
-For example, one may not get five heads when tossing a coin 10 times. - .14 Uncertainty in an assumption results from the risk of misestimation of the best estimate assumption (sometimes referred to as "misestimation or deterioration of the mean") in the case of all assumptions, and statistical fluctuation in the case of assumptions involving contingent events.

-.15 The risk of defective data also creates uncertainty.
-Data, especially voluminous or complex data, are rarely without defect.

-.16 That uncertainty of assumptions and data may militate against the financial security of those affected by the calculation.
+Even when an assumption can be made with high confidence, the result may be subject to statistical fluctuation; one may not get 5 heads when tossing a coin 10 times. - Uncertainty in an assumption results from the risk of .14 - misestimation of the best estimate assumption (sometimes referred to as "misestimation or deterioration of the mean") in the case of all assumptions, and - statistical fluctuation in the case of aleatory assumptions. - The risk of defective data also creates uncertainty.
+Data, especially voluminous or complex data, .15 are rarely without defect. - That uncertainty of assumptions and data may militate against the financial security of those .16 affected by the calculation.
 A provision reduces the potential adverse effect of that uncertainty.